On Bidding with Securities: Risk Aversion and Positive Dependence

 \begin{assumption} For any $y_1$ and $z_1$, \begin{enumerate}[(i)] \item $\E{u(X_1 - I - \phi(X_1,b)) | Y_1 = y_1, Z_1 = z_1}$ is continuous and decreasing in $b$, nonnegative for $b = \underline{b}$, and nonpositive for $b = \overline{b}$. \item $\E{\phi(X_1,b)|Y_1 = y_1, Z_1 = z_1}$ is continuous and increasing in $b$. \end{enumerate} \end{assumption}

-Assumption \ref{assumption:ordered-security} says the family of securities is completely ordered, independently of the realized signal vector.
-The seller prefers higher security bids while the buyers prefer lower security bids.
+Assumption \ref{assumption:ordered-security} says that the family of securities is completely ordered from the perspectives of both the winning buyer and the seller, independently of the realized signal vector.
+Buyers prefer lower security bids and the seller prefers higher security bids.
 Assumption \ref{assumption:ordered-security} is satisfied if, e.g., for any $x_1$, $\phi(x_1,b)$ is increasing in $b$.
-The seller uses the second price auction where the highest bidder wins and pays according to the security bid of the second highest bidder.
-The boundary conditions in Assumption \ref{assumption:ordered-security}(i) guarantee the existence of a pure strategy equilibrium for the second price auction.
-Some common families of securities that satisfy Assumptions \ref{assumption:admissible-security} and \ref{assumption:ordered-security} are: \textit{pure cash bid} $\phi(x_1,b) = b, ~b \in [0,\overline{x}]$; \textit{debt} $\phi(x_1,b) = \min(x_1, b), ~b \in [0,\overline{x}]$; \textit{equity} $\phi(x_1,b) = b x_1, ~b \in [0,1]$; and \textit{call option} $\phi(x_1,b) = \pos{x_1 - \overline{x} + b}, ~b \in [0,\overline{x}]$.
-These families of securities are shown in Figure~\ref{fig:fig-securities}.
+The seller uses the second price auction where the highest bidder wins and pays the security bid of the second highest bidder.
+As discussed in the next section, continuity together with the boundary conditions in Assumption \ref{assumption:ordered-security}(i) guarantee the existence of a pure strategy equilibrium for the second price auction.
+Notice that Assumption \ref{assumption:ordered-security}(i) restricts the possible values of $I$, e.g., if $\phi(x_1,b) \leq x_1$ for all $x_1$ and $b$ then $I > 0$.